bluerobotics/bluerov-ros-pkg/docs/Setup.md

 1. download and install [VirtualBox](https://www.virtualbox.org/) and the VirtualBox Extension Pack for your host machine
 1. download one of the ROS [virtual machine images from Nootrix](http://nootrix.com/downloads/#RosVM)
 1. open VirtualBox, choose File > Import Appliance and then select the virtual machine image that you downloaded

+ProTip: If you decide to use a shared folder between your host machine and the VM, be sure to run `sudo usermod -aG vboxsf $(whoami)` and restart or login/logout in order to have write privileges in the shared folder from the VM.

 ### RaspberryPi